samjmck/samjmck.com/content/blog/stateless-serverless-to-do-app/index.en.md

 I chose Cloudflare for the following reasons:

-- They offer a basic key-value store which was required for this project.
+- They offer a basic key-value store, something I this project needed.
 - They use web compatible APIs such as `fetch` which means you don't have to waste any time learning new libraries and you can use documentation from MDN.
 - Cloudflare Workers don't suffer from the same "cold-start" times that plague platforms like [Google Cloud Functions](https://cloud.google.com/functions/docs/bestpractices/tips) and [AWS Lambda](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-1/).
 This is because of [some clever technology](https://blog.cloudflare.com/cloud-computing-without-containers/) they are using from Chrome.
 The trade-off you make for this is that you don't have access to the Node.js standard library.
 - It integrates nicely with their static site hosting which I use for the frontend.